JPSC-PDRC-KEIO/jpscdocs_en/married/credit_cards_loans.rst

    :header-rows: 1
    :widths: 8, 8

-   * - 1.
-Purpose of borrowing
+   * - Purpose of borrowing
-     - 2. Borrowed from
+     - Borrowed from
    * - | 1.
-Business funds (Includes loans for business such as purchase of automobile for business and repayment of business debts.)
+Business funds
        | 2.
 To buy an automobile
        | 3.
 To buy durable consumer goods such as furniture and consumer electronics
        | 4.
 To buy clothing, personal goods, foods, etc.
        | 5.
 To pay for hobbies, leisure activities, and social expenses
        | 6.
 To pay educational expenses
        | 7.
-To create marriage fund [[To save money to pay for our child/(ren)’s wedding]]
+To create marriage fund
        | 8.
 To provide for any unexpected illnesses or accidents
        | 9.
 To supplement household living expenses
        | 10.
 To repay a debt
        | 11.
 For other purposes
      - | 21.
-Post office (Japan Post Bank) or financial institution such as a bank
+Post office or financial institution such as a bank
        | 22.
 Employee loan
        | 23.
-Bank credit company (JCB, VISA, UC, etc.)
+Bank credit company
        | 24.
-Credit selling company (Nippon Shinpan, Jaccs, Life, etc.)
+Credit selling company
        | 25.
-Consumer loan company (Akomu, Takefuji, Puromisu, Reiku, etc.)
+Consumer loan company
        | 26.
-Retailers’ loan company (Marui, Credit Saison, Daiei Finance, and other loan or credit companies managed by department stores)
+Retailers’ loan company
        | 27.
 My parent(s)
        | 28.
 My husband's parent(s)
        | 29.
 Other